punitarani/notes/Intro to Theoretical Computer Science/0 Introduction.md

 An abstract machine that can capture systems with a finite number of states.

-- Models simple tasks that need to be repeated
+- Models simple tasks that need to be repeated.
-- Easy to implement with limiter hardware and software
+- Easy to implement with limiter hardware and software.
-- Easy to design and visualize
+- Easy to design and visualize.
-- Easy to verify correctness
+- Easy to verify correctness.

 Examples: Push Button and Elevator